 Distance study continues to be a popular option with the opportunity to pursue their studies while maintaining existing family and work commitments.
 Distance students watch the lectures recorded live in class and accessed online via the College Moodle site.
-Alternatively DVD’s are available for those who may not have access to a fast internet.
 Students are able to receive tutor support face-to-face or via email, phone and ‘Skype’ and regular newsletter updates.
 Students studying by distance are encouraged to attend college weekends at one of the three venues at no extra cost.

 The option for students to attend classes provides the opportunity for peer networking by students.
 The same stage of the curriculum is delivered at all venues over the same teaching period and students can choose to attend at any venue to network with their future professional colleagues.
-DVD and website resources are also available to full-time attending students.
-For example, if a student has to miss a teaching weekend (due to personal or other commitments) they can complete their learning and study requirements of the same teaching session online or by DVD, so 100% virtual attendance is possible for all learners.
+Resources are also available to full-time attending students.
+For example, if a student has to miss a teaching weekend (due to personal or other commitments) they can complete their learning and study requirements of the same teaching session online, so 100% virtual attendance is possible for all learners.